Table pagination, sorting, filtering and row selection. Lessons I learned creating a table component (2/4)

 I used the same strategy as for the col value provider, but in this case is a table property.
 The row value provider can be:

-• a string that identifies the col by id and uses the col’s row value to provide the row id
+and uses the col’s row value to provide the row id - a

 The row value must be unique for each row, even for the ones that are not in memory, for example, using a value based on the row index, can generate issues when the pagination occurs in the backend, If you are not careful about how you calculate the index, you can have values repeated in different pages.